gregory-ledenev/java-class-extension/README.md

 Shippable.extensionFor(anItem).ship();
 ```
 Supporting a new `Item` class using the Java Class Extension library requires:
-1. Adding a new `Shippable` extension with a proper `ship()` implementation.
+1. Adding a new `Shippable` extension with a proper `ship()` implementation like `class GroceryUtemShippable extends ItemShippable {...}.
-2. Registeing a package a new extension like `StaticClassExtension.sharedInstance().addExtensionPackage(Shippable.class, "test.grocery.shipment")`.
+2. Registeing a package for a new extension like `StaticClassExtension.sharedInstance().addExtensionPackage(Shippable.class, "test.grocery.shipment")`.

 No need to change any other code.
 That is it.